MicrosoftDocs/minecraft-creator/creator/Documents/DataDrivenOverworldHeight.md

 The scope of this feature is to introduce a void generator with modifiable heights to reduce memory usage and make this functionality easier for creators.

-## Here is how to use the Data Driven Overworld Height behavior pack
+## How to use the Data Driven Overworld Height Behavior Pack

 ### First, use it to create a void world